comp-think/2023-2024/README.md

 ### Book and notes

 The official book of the course, <cite><a href="https://comp-think.github.io/">Computational Thinking and Programming book</a></cite>, is available online in PDF format.
-Google Docs links are provided for each chapter, to enable students to comment and suggest improvements.
+Google Docs links are provided for each chapter to enable students to comment and suggest improvements.
 The suggested accompanying book for Python coding, <cite><a href="https://www.digitalocean.com/community/books/digitalocean-ebook-how-to-code-in-python">How To Code in Python</a> by Lisa Tagliaferri</cite>, is also freely available online in PDF and EPUB formats.

 ### Material